bihealth/sodar-core/docs/source/app_projectroles_settings.rst

 * ``PROJECTROLES_SEARCH_OMIT_APPS``: List of apps to omit from search results (list)
 * ``PROJECTROLES_TARGET_SYNC_ENABLE``: Enable/disable remote project
-  synchronization with a source site (bool)
+  synchronization as a target site.
+Ignored for source sites (bool)
-* ``PROJECTROLES_TARGET_SYNC_INTERVAL``: Interval in minutes for remote project synchronization with a source site (int)
+* ``PROJECTROLES_TARGET_SYNC_INTERVAL``: Interval in minutes for remote project synchronization as a target site.
+Ignored for source sites (int)

 Example: